ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     > **You will not be able to execute the `adduser` command from a SSH shell with `mgrsys`**\
     > I does not matter if you become `root` with `su` as you've just done in the previous section.
 You must be root within a **noVNC** shell or the `adduser` command won't work.

-2. Now login as the `mgrsys` user with a regular SSH shell and test that `sudo` is working with a harmless command like `ls`:
+2. Now login as the `mgrsys` user with a regular SSH shell, then test that `sudo` is working with a harmless command like `ls`:

     ~~~sh
     $ sudo ls -al